WHY STUDY WITH THE INSTITUTE OF HEALTH SCIENCES?

 Quality of course material – how up to date is it?

 It is important that you study material based on the latest, evidence based research.
 To this end, all IHS courses have module leaders for every module who update the material constantly.
-This also enables IHS to use this new research to run short CPD courses for healthcare professionals from all disciplines such as Functional Nutrition for Healthcare Professionals, Health and Wellness Coaching and our Personalised Sports Nutrition course.
+This also enables IHS to use this new research to run short CPD courses for healthcare professionals from all disciplines such as Functional Nutrition for Healthcare Professionals and our Personalised Sports Nutrition course.

 Course Material – What is provided to assist me in my studies?